Rotating black holes in Einstein-aether theory: Discussion

 We have used a new numerical approach to construct rotating stationary black holes in the Einstein-aether theory, and using these we show this approximate GR behaviour persists to the strong field regime.
 The main challenge to numerical construction is that there are multiple horizons corresponding to the spin-2, -1 and -0 degrees of freedom.
 A fascinating property of these rotating black hole solutions is that they do not possess the familiar $t$-$\phi$ orthogonality property usually enjoyed by asymptotically flat black holes.
 Furthermore the metric horizon and the wave mode horizons defined by the effective propagation metrics for the various degrees of freedom are not Killing horizons.
 Indeed we believe these are the first examples of black holes without $t$-$\phi$ orthogonality and with non-Killing horizons which are asymptotically flat.
 That they are not Killing horizons is presumably of paramount importance to whether and how the laws of black hole mechanics might or might not apply to them.
-The zeroth law fails, and the first law at best might take a form with an integral over the horizon of local temperature and entropy change, and even the appropriate definition of entropy area density is not yet clear.
+Since no linear combination of the Killing vectors is tangent to the horizon generators, none of the available definitions of surface gravity is suitable,\footnote{This is unlike for the non-Killing horizons considered in \cite{Cropp:2013zxi}, which have well-defined surface gravity.} so the zeroth law fails not only because the surface gravity is not constant, but because it is undefined.
+The ``first law", if one exists, might at best involve an integral of some local variation over the horizon, but that could not have the integrated form $T\delta S$.
+In fact, it seems unlikely that even a meaningful {\it local} notion of temperature or surface entropy density exists.
 Previous attempts to make sense of these laws sometimes assumed that the horizon is a Killing horizon, and floundered even in spherical symmetry~\cite{Foster:2005fr,Pacilio:2017emh,Ding:2020bwa}.
 A different approach to Lorentz violating black hole thermodynamics has focused on the universal horizon, and has found partial success in limited cases~\cite{Berglund:2012bu,Mohd:2013zca,Pacilio:2017swi}.
 This program, too, is called into question for the case of Einstein-aether theory (but not for Ho\v{r}ava gravity), since our results strongly suggest that rotating Einstein-aether black holes possess no universal horizon.

 Perhaps the most interesting feature of these solutions is that in the allowed parameter regions I and II these solutions do indeed take the approximate form of Kerr, with the nearly twist free aether `painted' on top and taking a universal form which is approximately independent of the $O(1)$ aether parameters within these regions.
 The existence of smooth horizons for all degrees of freedom then seems sufficient to determine a unique aether profile that depends only on the mass and angular momentum parameters.
 We have found no non-GR behaviours in the families of solutions we have been able to construct for these phenomenologically allowed parameters.